Privacy & Security

 All inquiries in this regard, including, without limitation, inquiries as to whether information is material non-public information or whether a corporation or person is a client of Exchange Bank or a confidential party, should be directed to the Chief Financial Officer of Exchange Bank.

 No director, officer or employee shall use Bank space, personal property, telecommunication equipment, transportation, or any facility of the Bank for activities or business in his/her personal interest or the personal interest of another, except under lease, contract, concession, or authorization in writing.
-Official Bank stationary shall not be used for personal communication or for communication on controversial public matters expressing opinions that do not represent official views of the Exchange Bank.
+Official Bank stationary shall not be used for personal communication or for communication on controversial public matters expressing opinions that do not represent official views of Exchange Bank.

 Access to Company Property